Helping Separating Couples Work Together

-- To hire experts that will not be affiliated with either party and render neutral evaluations and reports.
+- To hire experts not affiliated with either party who will render neutral evaluations and reports

-William Casey Law Offices will represent clients under both the cooperative law agreement and collaborative law agreement.
-Before entering either of those agreements William Casey Law Offices will meet with the client to decide whether signing an agreement is appropriate for their particular circumstances.
+William Casey Law Office, LLC, will represent clients under both the cooperative law agreement and collaborative law agreement.
+Before entering either of those agreements, William Casey Law Office will meet with the client to decide whether signing an agreement is appropriate for their particular circumstances.

 To make an appointment for a consultation with William Casey Law Office, LLC, please call 612-351-1566 or contact the firm via email.